 Cases involving multiple Respondents who are subject to the jurisdiction of different Indiana University campuses shall be handled through a single investigatory process pursuant to these Research Misconduct Procedures.
-The DO(s) of the involved campus(es), in consultation with the provost or chancellor(s) of the involved campus(es), shall determine which campus process will be used.
+The DO(s) of the involved campus(es), in consultation with the provost or chancellor(s) of the involved campus process will be used.
 If the DO(s) and provost/chancellor(s) of the involved campuses are unable to reach agreement, then the president shall determine which campus process will be used.
 Such determinations shall be final.